MicrosoftDocs/win32/desktop-src/activity_coordinator/choosing-the-right-activity-coordinator-policy.md

 ## Choosing Resources

 Choose resources derived from the performance trace.
 These resources should be the ones that your activity workload will have an impact on.
+Do not forget resources you implicitly consume or affect, such as user-idle and power.

 ## Choosing Conditions